zmillman/style-guide/javascript.md

 Use the Node.js module convention for both server and client code.
 Each module is a file.
 Modules may export an object with stateless methods, a single function, or a constructor.

+### Files

+All files should be written in the following order:

+  1. Require statements
+  2. Constant definitions
+  3. Exports declarations
+  4. Implementation

 ### Requires

 Place require statements at the top of a file.
 Group them in the following order: